webatintel/gpu_test_tools/README.md

 ```

 #### Specify the tryjobs: --job, --test-filter
-- You can select one or more job types from the candidates.
+- `--job` is mandatory.
+You can select one or more job types from the candidates.
 For example, `--job webgpu dawn` will run all WebGPU and Dawn tests.
 - You can specify one or more keywords (the logic is *OR*), the test that contains the keyword will be run.
 For example, `--job webgl --test-filter d3d9 d3d11` will run WebGL tests with D3D9 and D3D11 backend.
-- If the job type is not specified, default is all job types except Aquarium.
 - For the detail of tryjobs and related tests, please refer to the section **Supporting tests**.

 #### Specify the result directory: --result-dir